Dots and boxes: Strategy

 A more experienced player faced with position 1 will instead play the double-cross strategy, taking all but 2 of the boxes in the chain and leaving position 3.
 The opponent will take these two boxes and then be forced to open the next chain.
 By achieving position 3, player A wins.
 The same double-cross strategy applies no matter how many long chains there are: a player using this strategy will take all but two boxes in each chain and take all the boxes in the last chain.
 If the chains are long enough, then this player will win.

 The next level of strategic complexity, between experts who would both use the double-cross strategy (if they were allowed to), is a battle for control: an expert player tries to force their opponent to open the first long chain, because the player who first opens a long chain usually loses.
 Against a player who does not understand the concept of a sacrifice, the expert simply has to make the correct number of sacrifices to encourage the opponent to hand them the first chain long enough to ensure a win.
 If the other player also sacrifices, the expert has to additionally manipulate the number of available sacrifices through earlier play.

 In combinatorial game theory, Dots and Boxes is an impartial game and many positions can be analyzed using Sprague–Grundy theory.
 However, Dots and Boxes lacks the normal play convention of most impartial games (where the last player to move wins), which complicates the analysis considerably.
+Playing Dots and Boxes optimally is PSPACE-complete.